sam-fahey/jrbourbeau.github.io/_posts/2018-01-10-pycondor-tutorial.markdown

 ### Adding inter-job relationships

-One useful feature of Dagman objects is they can support inter-job relationships between the Jobs they manage.
+One useful feature of Dagman objects is that they can support inter-job relationships between the Jobs they manage.
+Inter-job relationships in PyCondor can be specified using the Job `add_child` and `add_parent` methods.

 ```python
 # Add inter-job relationship